build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 ![CodeCatalyst two branches main default and test-pr-workflow](images/cc_branches.png)
 </br>

-## Create Pull Request and merge code
+## Create Pull Request and Merge Code
 Now that we have all changes in the branch named `test-pr-workflow`, you can ask others to review the changes by creating a pull request.

-Perform following steps to create pull request to compare the changes in the test branch with the main branch.
-Goto Code -> Pull requests in the CodeCatalyst console.
+Perform the following steps to create pull request to compare the changes in the test branch with the main branch: Goto Code -> Pull requests in the CodeCatalyst console.
 Click on `Create pull request` and enter following details:

 - Source repository: `3-tier-app`
 - Source branch: `test-pr-workflow`